 WELCOME TO THE RODEF SHALOM BIBLICAL BOTANICAL GARDEN

-Displaying the Agriculture, Horticulture, and Archeology of the Ancient Near East and our 2017 exhibit “Pleasing God and Man: Taste and Smell- Spices and Incense.”
+Displaying the Agriculture, Horticulture, and Archeology of the Ancient Near East and our 2018 exhibit “Abraham and the Shepherds: The Search for Grains and Grasses.”

 Enter the Holy Land, a replica of ancient Israel in our Biblical Botanical Garden with more than 100 temperate and tropical plants.
 See the land of the Bible, the Holy Land – ancient Israel, in a setting of a cascading waterfall, a desert, a bubbling stream, the Jordan, which meanders through the garden from Lake Kineret to the Dead Sea.
 Brochures and books are available.
 All plants are labeled.
 A Biblical verse accompanies each plant.